 ANSWER: Dinosaurs are simply large reptiles, many of which are the largest known animals ever to have existed on the planet, that have lived a long time.
-There are at least three specific places where dinosaurs may be mentioned in Scripture.
+There are at least three specific places where they may be mentioned in Scripture.
 One of these references in the book of Genesis.
 The other two possible references to dinosaurs are in the book of Job, which some commentaries state is the only Old Testament writing that possibly mentions these large reptiles (Willmington's Complete Guide to Bible Knowledge – Old Testament Survey, etc.).

 15. "Now behold the behemoth, which I made along with you; he eats grass like an ox; 16.
 See, now, his strength is in his loins, and his force is in the muscles of his belly.
 17. He moves his tail like a cedar; the sinews of his thighs are knit together.
 18. His bones are like tubes of bronze; his ribs are like bars of iron."
-(Job 40:15 - 18, see also verses 19 to 24)
+(Job 40:15 - 18, HBFV, see also verses 19 to 24)

 The third possible reference to these large reptiles is in Genesis 1:21 where it states that God created "great sea creatures."
 Many Scriptural scholars feel that these references are talking about the hippopotamus, crocodile, whale or other large known animal.
 Other scholars of a more scientific mind suggest that these verses are actually referencing dinosaurs.
 The literal meaning of these three references is not clear and either side may be correct.
 The fossil record indicates that organisms existing thousands of years ago (before Noah's flood) grew large.
-Examples of these are, of course, dinosaurs, giant cave bears, giant sloths, giant dire wolves, etc. From a biological point of view, many reptiles also have the unusual proclivity of getting larger as they age.
+Examples of these are giant cave bears, giant sloths, giant dire wolves, and so on.
+From a biological point of view, many reptiles also have the unusual proclivity of getting larger as they age.

 Will dinosaurs exist again to roam the earth when God creates a new heaven and a new earth (Revelation 21)?
 If he recreates all extinct creatures they will return.
 Some people have postulated that these large creatures will not be in the New Heavens and Earth because they are not mentioned as being alive during the Millennium (Jesus' reign on earth for 1,000 years).
 Those who make this argument forget that God's new creation will be first cleansed by fire (2Peter 3:12 - 13).
 There is nothing in the Bible to indicate that God could not repopulate the earth with some large reptiles like dinosaurs if he desired.